User Feedback: Top Tips for Product Developers

 - The pain points behind feature requests

 This information can clarify what truly matters to users.
-Armed with that knowledge, product developers can build better products.
+Armed with actionable user feedback, your team can make better decisions and build products people actually want.

 Sources of feedback

-Feedback often comes from many sources.
-It’s important to have a centralized place for all feedback.
-Only then can you truly make sense of it.
-Here are a few common feedback sources.
+User feedback comes through multiple channels.
+It's important to have a centralized place to capture it all, as only then can you truly make sense of it.
+Here are the most common feedback channels to pay attention to.

 1. Existing customers